thomaskleiven/EC/README.txt

 EC - Assignment - THOMAS KLEIVEN - KLVTHO001

 I have compared my results with Halvor Reiten - RTNHLV001.

-My algorithm runs in approx. 16 seconds on one core on a 2010 Dell Latitude, Intel Core i5 (4th Gen) 4300U / 1.9 GHz and 8GB RAM.
-That is, one run requires about 0.16 seconds.
+My algorithm runs
+in approx. 16 seconds on one core on a 2010 Dell Latitude, Intel Core i5 (4th Gen) 4300U / 1.9 GHz and 8GB RAM.
+That is,
+one run requires about 0.16 seconds.

 When running on four cores using Java, I can achieve a speed-up of approx. 80%.
-When parallellising in bash the algorithm runs in approx. 8 secs.
+When parallelizing in bash the algorithm runs in approx. 8 secs.
 The speed-up in bash vs. Java's parallel stream is most likely due to less communication between cores when using bash.